Michelle Andrea Craig

 - (971) 806-3443

-I have a Bachelor's of Science degree in psychology with a strong focus on the science of behaviorism.
+I have a Bachelor of Science degree in psychology with a strong focus on the science of behaviorism.
 In the future I would like to pursue a graduate degree in the field of neuroscience.
-My main passions include a love of science, research and writing.
-I am talented, intelligent and ambitious, just looking for the right opportunity to move forward.
-Currently, I am seeking a position related to content development.
-Please see links in my work history to my most recent published professional writing and see my portfolio below for creative writing samples.
+My passions include a love of science, technology, research, and writing.
+Currently, I am seeking a position related to web development, social media management, communications, content development, or teaching.

 -Writing and Content Development -Science and Technology -Behaviorism and Psychology -Neuroscience -Environmental Science -Biology -Statistics and Mathematics -Computer Science -Research -Working with Children -Working with Animals -Education -Tutoring -Diabetes Education -Rare Diseases -Advocacy

 I have been working as a child care provider through the ERDC program off and on for about 10 years.
-My most recent stretch has been for the last 3 years, from 2013 to the present.
+My most recent stretch has been for the last 4 years, from 2013 to the present.
+At my daycare I offer the service of after school homework help and private tutoring.

 I worked as the web admin, content developer and social media representative for the organization campaigning to pass a bond measure for the North Clackamas School District.
 I was responsible for writing content, maintaining, and updating their website and facebook page.
 I made daily posts on facebook to keep followers engaged and to highlight the needs of every individual school in the district.
 I responded to comments and inquiries from the community on the website and on facebook.
 The campaign was successful and the bond measure passed.